olnor18/paginator/README.md

 - `?embeds: Embed | list[Embed]`: The embed(s) to be displayed on the page.
 - `?title: str`: The title of the page displayed in the select menu.
   - Defaults to content or the title of the embed with an available title.
+- `?components: ActionRow`: The custom components of the page.
+- `?callback: Callable[[Paginator, ComponentContext], Awaitable]`: The callback to run when any of the components are clicked.
+- `?position: RowPosition`: The position of the components.

 ### Example